-MF 299 Special Topics in Manufacturing Technology
+MF 299 Special Topics in Manufacturing Technology 1-5 credits

 This course is offered on various special topics, with specific content indicated by course subtitle.
 Credit hours are determined by contact hours, activities and assignments as appropriate to content.
 The course may be repeated if the content varies.
 PREREQUISITE: Consent of instructor.
 (DD)